SKYRIZI VS OTEZLA® (apremilast)2

 STUDY DESIGN:

-IMMpulse was a 52 week, Phase 4, multicenter, randomized, open-label, efficacy assessor-blinded study of SKYRIZI compared to OTEZLA for the treatment of adults with moderate plaque psoriasis who are candidates for systemic therapy.
-Patients were randomly assigned (1:2) to either SKYRIZI 150 mg as single subcutaneous injection at Weeks 0, 4, and every 12 weeks thereafter or OTEZLA 30 mg orally twice daily, post-titration per label.
+IMMpulse was a 52-week, Phase 4, multicenter, randomized, open-label, efficacy assessor-blinded study of SKYRIZI compared to OTEZLA for the treatment of adults with moderate plaque psoriasis who are candidates for systemic therapy.
+Patients were randomly assigned (1:2) to either SKYRIZI 150 mg as a single subcutaneous injection at Week 0, Week 4, and every 12 weeks thereafter or OTEZLA 30 mg orally twice daily, post-titration per label.
 The co-primary endpoints of Period A were achievement of PASI 90 and sPGA 0/1 at Week 16.
 The primary endpoint of Period B was achievement of PASI 90 at Week 52 among patients who failed to achieve PASI 75 with OTEZLA at Week 16.
 Patients were eligible for inclusion in this study if they had baseline PASI ≥12, BSA 10%-15%, and sPGA=3.2

 STUDY DESIGN: